deterritorial/dialectics/README.md

-# totality
+# txtuality

-Code, data, and models to examine cultural production in its essential aspect as a totality.
-Rooted in the digital humanities, the package assists in corpus management, text analysis, and machine learning and AI.
-It is increasingly developing methods of synthesisizing knowledge, pooling data, and creating shared ontologies.
+Code, data, and models to examine cultural production.
+Rooted in the digital humanities, the package assists in corpus management, text analysis, and machine learning.

 Install:
 ```
-pip install totality
+pip install txtuality
 ```

 ## Texts